risingwavelabs/risingwave-docs-legacy/docs/key-concepts.md

 A source is a resource that RisingWave can read data from.
 Common sources include message brokers such as Apache Kafka and Apache Pulsar and databases such as MySQL and PostgreSQL.
 You can create a source in RisingWave using the `CREATE SOURCE` command.
 When creating a source, you can choose to persist the data from the source by adding `MATERIALIZED` in between `CREATE` and `SOURCE` (that is, `CREATE MATERIALIZED SOURCE`).

-Regardless whether the data is persisted in RisingWave or not, you can create materialized views or sinks to perform analysis and transformations.
+Regardless of whether the data is persisted in RisingWave, you can create materialized views to perform analysis or sinks for data transformations.

 ### Materialized sources